AtmolanderMimi/basm/book/src/first-program.md

 ## Scopes
 As said prior a `[main]` field is made up of a `[main]` decorator and a scope.
 So what is a scope?
-A scope is zero or more instructions put between square brackets.
+A scope is zero or more instructions or scopes put between square brackets.
 They can be used to make fields and can serve as arguments to instructions, such as conditionals and loops.
 Scopes can also store their own aliases and serve as lifetimes for them.